Nine's Wide World of Sports: 2008–2020: return of Wide World of Sports

 After a ten-year hiatus, it was announced that the Wide World of Sports weekly television program would return to Nine on 16 March 2008, using the same theme song as the old version, as well as accessing old footage for replays.
 This show was hosted by the previous host Ken Sutcliffe, with footy show star James Brayshaw as well as former Australian cricketer Adam Gilchrist.
 Revolving co-hosts included former swimmers Giaan Rooney, Nicole Livingstone and former cricketer Michael Slater.
 That year, it broadcast the Australian Open with its own team of commentators.
 The show originally aired for 90 minutes but was recently extended to two hours.
 It aired on Sunday mornings at 9am till 11am.

 In 2008, the Nine Network and Microsoft joint venture ninemsn had a section dedicated to the Wide World of Sports.
 In 2009, Grant Hackett and Michael Slater joined the team as co-hosts alongside Sutcliffe and Rooney.
 Livingstone did not return, as she joined Network Ten as a commentator.
 Rooney resigned from the Nine Network at the end of 2012 to join the Seven Network.
 It was thought that the Seven Network would continue its tradition of airing the Olympic Games for the 2012 Summer Olympics in London.
 However, Nine in joint partnership with Foxtel, has secured broadcasting rights which the network has described as the most comprehensive coverage of the Olympics.
 The partnership also won the rights to the 2010 Winter Olympics in Vancouver.

-For more than 40 years, the Nine Network had also broadcast the prestigious Wimbledon tennis tournament before ultimately dropping it after the 2010 tournament, citing declining ratings.
+For 34 years, the Nine Network had also broadcast the prestigious Wimbledon tennis tournament before ultimately dropping it after the 2010 tournament, citing declining ratings.
 The last Wimbledon match televised by Nine was the men's singles final played between Rafael Nadal and Tomáš Berdych, which Nadal won.
-The Seven Network have since picked up the broadcasting rights to Wimbledon, from 2011 onwards.
+The Seven Network have gained broadcasting rights to Wimbledon, from 2011 until 2019 except for 2020 due to covid virus.
 The Australian Rugby League Commission in August 2012 agreed to a five-year broadcast deal in Australia with Nine Entertainment to air on its Wide World of Sports brand, and for $1.025 billion, was the "most lucrative agreement in rugby league history."

 In 2013, the Wide World of Sports brand was facing challenges from other television networks its broadcast rights to Cricket Australia.
 Nine had a contract clause, however, so that if it were to "match the highest offer means it is still expected to retain the rights, despite its exclusive window for negotiations having closed."
 With Nine Network's cricket coverage winning in 1982, the television show won "Most Popular Sports Program" at the Logie Awards in 1986.
 It was nominated for the "Most Popular Sports Coverage" award at the 2009, 2010, 2013, 2014 and 2015 Logie Awards, being beaten by The NRL Footy Show on all occasions.